JustinaPetr/botsbrasil/README.md

 # AI assistant with Rasa and Rasa X

 This repository contains the files needed to create an AI assistant with open source Rasa tools.
+You can find the slides I used during the workshop in a file called `BotsBrasil_Workshop.pdf`.
+This repositiry contains the instructions for the exercise we completed during the workshop - check out the file called `exercise.md`.
+If you have any questions, feel free to contact me at juste@rasa.com

 ## Requirements